Symbol1/BlueWaters-RM64/directory.md

   That resulting polynomial has 17,818,745 monomials.
   Each monomial is encoded as a line so the resulting file, `rm32rref.txt`, has 17,818,745 lines.
-  After compressing, `rm32rref.zip` is 68.7Mb.
+  After compressing, `rm32rref.zip` is 68.7 MB.
   * > `rm32rref.txt`
   * > `rm32rref.zip`